Azure-Samples/industrial-iot-patterns/6_MachineLearningForIIoT/OperationalizeBatch.md

     <img src="../images/ml-ops-1.png"  height="60%" width="60%">

-- Go to the Notebooks section in Machine Learning Studio portal and upload the files from `pipelines` folder
+- Go to the `Notebooks` section in Machine Learning Studio portal and upload the files from `ml-pipelines` folder

-    - <IMAGE here>

 ## Building Model Training Pipeline

-- Open and run [01-build-retrain-pipeline.ipynb](./pipelines/01-build-retrain-pipeline.ipynb) notebook and create a machine learning pipeline that:
+- Open and run [01-build-retrain-pipeline.ipynb](./ml-pipelines/01-build-retrain-pipeline.ipynb) notebook and create a machine learning pipeline that:
     1. Builds and registers train and test datasets.
     2. Builds and registers a new model based on the features provided as a parameter.